-A bit in the Frame Relay header that indicates the frame has passed through a congested node from traffic traveling in the opposite direction.
+A bit in the Frame Relay header that indicates the frame has passed through a node that is experiencing congestion in the opposite direction from which the frame is traveling.
+Contrast with forward explicit congestion notification.

 balun

 A small device used to connect a balanced line (such as a twisted-pair cable) to an unbalanced line (such as a coaxial cable).